5 Ways to Encourage Seniors to Maintain a Healthy Lifestyle

 Budget may also be a constraint in this situation.
 If so, it may help if you can pitch in for groceries, to help cook meals, or help host small get-togethers in their home.

 If your older adult is like most people, they might not love visiting the doctor.
-But it’s still important that they see their doctors on a regular basis.
+But it’s still vital that they see their doctors regularly.

 It might help to remind them that well visits and recommended screenings are necessary to catch the early stages of many health issues, which increases the chances of curing long-term problems.

-But sometimes, no matter how creative we can get with exercise, meal plans, or social activities, your older adult may still refuse to participate.
+Sometimes, no matter how creative we can get with exercise, meal plans, or social activities, an older adult may still refuse to participate.

 Let’s face it: aging can be scary.
 Your older adult may feel they are losing their independence, and refusing to live a healthy lifestyle is one of the few things they still have some control over.